ergopool-io/proxy/README.md

 Proxy needs a mnemonic in order to function.
 Every time the proxy is run, It creates a new mnemonic if one does not exists. you should save the current mnemonic by going to the swagger pannel and use `/proxy/mnemonic/save` route with your desired password.
 After that, everytime you run the proxy, you need to load it with the previously used paassword in the swagger panel.

 ## Using docker
-For using your config first create a config file near docker-compose file and to `/home/ergo/proxy/proxy.conf` for example:

 ```
  volumes:
      - ./myConfig.conf:/home/ergo/proxy/proxy.conf